neiltalap/TheGreatPostgres/readme.md

    - `cp .env.example .env` (set S3 credentials and DB names/users)
 2) Generate TLS certs (CA, server with SAN, client per user)
    - `./generate-certs.sh --cn db.ozinozi.com --client dbuser`
+   - The script automatically adds `DNS:postgres` to the server certificate SANs so internal services (backup/restore/exporter) can connect using host `postgres` with `PGSSLMODE=verify-full`.
+You can add extra SANs with repeated `--san` flags.
    - Places files under `certs/` (server, ca) and `client-certs/` (client)
    - Script auto-sets permissions; it also attempts `chown 999:999` on server certs (optional)
    - If you see `Permission denied` for server.key in logs, run: `./fix-certs-perms.sh --restart`